The Vision of Escaflowne

-The Vision of Escaflowne (天空のエスカフローネ, Tenkū no Esukafurōne) is a Japanese anime television series produced by Sunrise.
+The Vision of Escaflowne (天空のエスカフローネ, Tenkū no Esukafurōne) is a Japanese anime television series created by Shōji Kawamori and produced by Sunrise.
 It premiered from April to September 1996, on TV Tokyo.
-Sony's anime satellite channel, Animax also aired the series, both in Japan and on its various worldwide networks, including Hong Kong, Taiwan, and Southeast Asia.
 It was licensed for Region 1 release by Bandai Entertainment.

 The series follows a high school girl named Hitomi, who finds herself pulled from Earth to the planet Gaea when a boy named Van appears on the high school track while battling a dragon.
 In Gaea, she is caught in the middle of a war as the Zaibach Empire attempts to take over Gaea.
 Van (King of Fanelia), with aid from Allen (an Asturian Knight), commands his mystical mech Escaflowne in the struggle to stop the Zaibach Empire.
 Hitomi's fortune telling powers blossom in Gaea as she becomes the key to awakening Escaflowne and to stopping Zaibach's plans.

-While the anime series was in production, two very different manga series retellings were also developed and released: a version of the story entitled The Vision of Escaflowne and a retelling titled Hitomi — The Vision of Escaflowne.
-In addition, a second manga adaptation called Escaflowne — Energist's Memories was released as a single volume in 1997.
+While the anime series was in production, two very different manga series retellings were also developed and released: a version of the story entitled The Vision of Escaflowne and a retelling titled Hitomi—The Vision of Escaflowne.
+In addition, a third manga adaptation called Escaflowne—Energist's Memories was released as a single volume in 1997.
 The story was novelized in a series of six light novels by Yumiko Tsukamoto.
 An anime film, entitled simply Escaflowne, was released in June 2000.
 Four CD soundtracks and a drama CD have also been released in relation to the series.

 Plot

 Gaea is an alternate world that was created from the combined wishes of the inhabitants of Atlantis when it started to sink into the ocean.
 On Gaea, Earth is known as the Mystic Moon.
-Gaea's size, mass, atmospheric composition, temperature belts, and even seasons are the same as Earth’s.
+Gaea's size, mass, atmospheric composition, temperature belts, and even seasons are the same as Earth's.
 The series focuses on Hitomi Kanzaki and her adventures after she is transported to the world of Gaea, a mysterious planet where she can see Earth and its moon in the sky.
 Hitomi's latent psychic powers are enhanced on Gaea and she quickly becomes embroiled in the conflicts between the Zaibach Empire led by Emperor Isaac Dornkirk and the several peaceful countries that surround it.
 The conflicts are brought about by the Zaibach Empire's quest to revive the legendary power from the ancient city of Atlantis.
 As the series progresses, many of the characters' pasts and motivations, as well as the history of Atlantis and the true nature of the planet Gaea, are revealed.